 Mental health is essential

-Good mental health is essential all the time – and its importance is highlighted even more this year.
+Good mental health is essential all the time – and its importance is highlighted even more now.

 We are becoming increasingly aware of the financial and social costs of poor mental health.
 For example, the global economy loses about one trillion US dollars per year in productivity due to depression and anxiety.